Useful Information for Buyers

 Typically there are three different fees which are applied to each item won.
 VAT is then applied to both the original hammer price and the fees:

 - Auction House Fee: This will typically range between 5-25%, with 20% being common.
 This information is always displayed next to the bidding button and within the auction house information and guidelines.
+Please note that these are set by the auction house and not by Bid on This.

 Do you deliver my items to me?
 How long will it be until I receive my goods?